frdr/vim-xdg-templates/README.md

 ## Known bugs:

-* Python files are shown as modified
+* Python files are shown as modified because of `fileencoding=utf-8` in modeline.

 ## License